jasontankapps/pathfinder-data-1-e/README.md

 ## Instructions

-After installing this project, you will need to run `prebuild-create-index.js` to generate the search index and many helper files.
-If you alter the `.json` files, you will need to run the script again.
+After installing this project, you will need to run `prebuild-create-index.js` to generate the search index and many helper files, followed by `prebuild-create-data.js` to generate the majority of the app's files.
+If you alter the `.json` files, you will need to run the scripts again.

 These extra files are not included in the main repository because they rely on the main `.json` files for their data.
 Per the Open Game License, the raw game data must remain human-readable.
-The search index and helper files are not as readable, therefore we generate them as needed, keeping a separation between the human-readable data and the computer-usable data.
+The search index, helper files, and the other generated files are not as readable, and they would contain duplicated data.
+Therefore we generate them as needed, keeping a separation between the human-readable data and the computer-usable data.
 This also means that you only need to keep track of the game data in one place, and update everything else as needed.